GSA/fpki-guides/pages/fpki_certificate_profiles.md

 ## Certificate and Extensions Profile Worksheets

-The new certificate profile worksheets are linked below.
-These worksheets will be published in the upcoming _X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program, Federal Bridge, and PIV-I_.
+The new profile worksheets are linked below according to **xx category**.
+These will be published in the upcoming _X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program, Federal Bridge, and PIV-I_.

-For a mapping of past-to-current worksheet numbering, see the [Worksheet Numbering Traceability Matrix](#worksheet-numbering-traceability-matrix).
+The [Worksheet Numbering Traceability Matrix](#worksheet-numbering-traceability-matrix) maps the past-to-current profile worksheet numbering.

 ### Certification Authority (CA)